CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-precious.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A character in the same company (hazard player's choice) as The One Ring (not the bearer himself) must make a corruption check modified by -2.
 If he fails, discard The One Ring along with the target character. <br>_“‘It is not yours save by unhappy chance.
 It might have been mine.
 It should be mine.
-Give it to me!’”_ ***---&NoBreak;LotRII***
+Give it to me!’”_ ***---&#65279;LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>